abuya-momo/AngularJS_Practice/README.md

 # AngularJS_Practice
-a small project from asp.net homework to learn HTML and JavaScript
+a small contact list project from asp.net homework to learn HTML and JavaScript